 To help create a more equitable environment and advance the professional interests of women faculty and staff and other underrepresented groups in your unit/department, we invite you to participate in the Ohio State Advocates & Allies for Equity initiative.
 This program is designed to bring men further into the gender equity equation by building a cross-campus network of male Allies who share an understanding of the effects of implicit bias and systematic privilege and to introduce specific practical actions to help men better support women at the university.

 Advocates, senior male faculty and administrators who already have a substantial record of supporting women staff and faculty, will lead the program.
 To begin with, Advocates will lead facilitated conversations or facilitations with other men to expose them to ways of better identifying and behaving as Allies in gender equity.
 These groups will share evidence-based knowledge, skills and strategies to effect positive personal, departmental and institutional change.

-By winter 2018, more than 400 men have become Allies by attending an Ally facilitation.
+As of fall 2019, more than 450 men have become Allies by attending an Ally facilitation.
 The following departments/units have hosted Ally facilitations: